jaggerharness/Word-on-the-Street/WOTS/Backend/README.md

 ﻿# WOTS-backend

 These are the files used for the backend of our app.
-Mainly just sending and recieving user data from the database.
+My partner Jagger Harness made these files.